-Prices for a PHSP can vary as with most other products.
+Prices can vary across providers and plans.
 An administrator can charge an upfront setup fee, an ongoing administration fee based on the amount of your claims, a maintenance fee, or sometimes these fees are replaced with a fixed annual fee.
-Here's an example of the pricing for a family plan PHSP that uses a fixed annual fee format.

-12. Can I set up an HSA myself?
+12. Can I set up and administer an HSA myself?

 13. What can I give my accountant?